nameless323/Cookbook/README.md

 # Cookbook

-This project developing basing on OpenGL 4 Shading Language Cookbook http://www.amazon.com/OpenGL-Shading-Language-Cookbook-Second-ebook/dp/B00HK3VPN6/
+Some of graphics techniques such as HDR, ToneMapping, PCF etc on OpenGL